 Final Thoughts on Denver Dog Licensing & Other Dog Laws

 We hope you found this guide helpful to being an informed, community-oriented dog parent in Denver!
 As a reminder, Denver’s mandatory dog licensing acts as a foundation for other dog laws that ensure public safety.
 If you’re about to renew or get a Denver dog license for your furry friend, we’re here to help you get all the medical requirements sorted out.

 Sploot Veterinary Care is your go-to pet clinic for primary and urgent care needs.
-Our doors are open 10am - 10pm, 365 days a year.
-Give us a call or book an appointment here — we welcome same-day appointments and walk-ins!
+Our doors are open until 10pm, 365 days a year.
+Give us a call or book an appointment here or through the Sploot Vets app — we welcome same-day appointments as well as urgent intakes!